mmarbout/micompleteV2/README.rst

 weighted versions of completeness and redundancy which can inform the user a bit more of the actual state completeness (see description).
 Alternatively, the user can calculate new weights for any given set of marker genes provided.

-miCompleteV2 is still in a state of development, bugs may be encountered.
+miComplete V2 is still in a state of development, bugs may be encountered.
 Feedback, bug reports, and feature requests are welcome through Bitbucket's
 `issue system <https://github.com/mmarbout/micompleteV2/issues>`_.